KiaFarhang/tcp-load-balancer/design.md

 func (rl *RateLimiter) IsRequestAllowed(ctx context.Context, clientId string) (bool, error)
 ```

-Internally the library will use [the token bucket algorithm](http://intronetworks.cs.luc.edu/current/html/tokenbucket.html) to rate limit requests.
+Internally the library will use [the token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) to rate limit requests.
 At creation it will construct a bucket for each client.
 Calling `IsRequestAllowed` will trigger the library to query the corresponding bucket and determine whether the client has enough tokens (always 1 for simplicity's sake) to make the request.

-The bucket will use a mutex to synchronize access to its token count check to prevent multithreading issues where quick requests from the same client don't accurately read/modify the value.
+The bucket will use a mutex to synchronize access to its token count to prevent multithreading issues where quick requests from the same client don't accurately read/modify the value.
 The rate the bucket refills will be hard coded to keep things simple, though in reality this would be configurable.

 ## Server